MIDS-scaling-up/v2/week11/hw/README.md

 8 	: Episode || Reward:  -10.731355125180073 	|| Average Reward:  -204.92840769275233 	 epsilon:  0.9558895783575597
 ```

-The training will end when either the Average Reward is greater than 200, or 2000 iterations.
+The training will end when either the Average Reward is greater than 200, or 2000 iterations have passed.
 I would recommend killing the model if it ever hits 800, though.

 After the training, it will run a test process.
 The output will look like this: